dinomite/talks/kotlin/kotlin.md

 ^Lots of Rails comparisons because it encourages an object oriented style and project structure similar to Java

+^Java is the flag bearer for staticly typed languages

 ---

 Static      | Dynamic